erickbytes/divbull/divbull.com/content/blog/Earning-Interest-on-Your-Bitcoin-With-Bonded-Staking.md

 If you're holding Bitcoin, do some research into yield opportunities for your holdings.
 It can potentially become a new income stream.

+**Update**

+After trying this out for 5 months, Kraken has greatly reduced the payout yield.
+Despite being promised "up to 1%", my Bitcoin is currently yielding "0.04% - 0.06%".
+Much lower than anticipated.
+Be aware of the tradeoffs and possibility that your yield may not end up being as high as initially promised.